 It’s the B-word.
 Having so many things taking your time that you have no time left for each other.
 None of this stuff can happen if you don’t actually spend time together talking.
 Spend time learning about each other and what make you tick.
 Take time to grow your friendship.

 Joe and I believe the single biggest cause of disconnection in relationship is unforgiveness.
 Unforgiveness will cause disconnection in every relationship, every time.
 Yeah, you can still be married.
 Be together.
-But you will never experiment true intimacy and connection if there’s stuff you’re holding onto.
+But you will never experience true intimacy and connection if there’s stuff you’re holding onto.
 If you have a list.
-If you will forgive only when they have apologized or when they understand or when they start to change.
-No, forgive first and God will begin to work on the rest.

-Forgiving your spouse is one tangible way to show that you actually trust God and are making Him the center of your marriage.
-You are releasing the right to impose punishment and because you know that He can deal with your spouse’s sin way better than you can.
-Trust God.
-Forgive.
-The longer you hold onto forgiveness- the faster that pipe will get clogged- to the point that it will hurt you even more than it will hurt your marriage.
+Forgiving your spouse is one tangible way to show that you trust God and are making Him the center of your marriage.
+You are releasing the right to impose punishment because you know that He can deal with your spouse’s sin way better than you can.
+Trust God and have the hard conversations when necessary.
+The longer you hold onto unforgiveness- the faster that pipe will get clogged- to the point that it will hurt you even more than it will hurt your marriage.
+If there are significant hurts you haven’t even addressed yet as a couple, work through those hurts first (with a counselor if necessary) and ask God to soften your heart so that you can eventually forgive.

 Whether you marriage is in a great place or not-so-great, pay attention to the connection pipe between you!
 Ask God to search your heart for what sin or bitterness you’re holding onto that may be the source of your disconnection.
 Honesty in marriage begins with being honest about yourself!